Gamma-Software/DumbThingsToRemember/README.md

 This repository list all the dumb things that I encoutered and must be noted on a notepad (this is actually the notepad)

+This must be removed

 ## Docker

 ### DNS

 I installed on my server a DNS resolver.
 The docker engine parameter must be updated to add the ip of the dns server.
-In the */etc/docker/daemon.json* file
+In the */etc/docker/daemon.json* file.
 ``` json
 {
   "dns": ["192.168.1.34", "8.8.8.8"]